tytydraco/yessleep/out/The_Desmond_Program_A_Love_Story_of_Death_and_Building_Worlds.md

+This is a love story.

 Theresa walks into our *Advanced Game Design: A Sytems Approach* seminar.
 A guy friend of hers makes a joke as she walks over.
 She tells her guy friend to f#$k off as she sits down.

 She is the embodiment of beauty.

 Her sparkling eyes, radiant smile, and blunt language make my heart skip a beat.
 Her dark, soft skin and silky hair are a constant temptation to gaze at, and the sound of her laughter is music to my ears.

-I promise I wasn't a stalker.

-We had known each other for two years.
-We were decent friends.
+I promise I'm not a stalker.
+We have known each other for two years.

-I admit I had been harboring a massive crush on her but would never actually tell her.
-We were both comp-sci majors.
-Both of us planned on going into the gaming industry.
-I sometimes caught myself daydreaming about starting a company together and getting married.
+I do have a crush on her.
+We're both comp-sci majors.
+Both of us plan on going into the gaming industry.
+I sometimes catch myself daydreaming about starting a company together and getting married.
+Maybe we even have kids.
 I know... a bit pathetic.

 The semester rolls by.
 We both independently stand out to our professor, Andrew.
 He's a legend in the gaming industry and wants to show us what he's working on.
 An immersive VR.